fnsvalue-git/Web-BSASampleAppForChallenge/docs/web/loginComponent/guide.md

 This document describes how to utilize the Login-Component.

 ## Get Started
-`Login-Component` can be used for latest version of Guardian-JS
+The latest version of `Login-Component` is now available.

 ```html
 <head>